renpy/renpy/sphinx/source/config.rst

     default.
 If None, the afm_enable preferences is ignored.
 (Auto-forward will occur when the auto-forward speed is non-zero.)

+.. var:: config.default_emphasize_audio = False

+    Controls the default state of the "emphasize audio" preference.

 .. var:: config.default_fullscreen = None

     This sets the default value of the fullscreen preference.
 This